bpolly/IntElligenceTutorial/README.md

 * JavaScript Manager: Braden Polly
 * HTML/CSS Manager: Emma Rastatter

+## How to Run
+In root directory, run `Middleman build`.
+This will compile all of the code in /source/ and output it into standard HTML files in /build/.
+The website is then viewed from the /build/ folder.

 ## Contributions
 ### Ruby Tutorial
 * Main Author(s): Braden Polly, Daniele Bellutta